 Click here to view the animals in our care.
 Once you have found a potential new member of the family, visit our facility (located at 11 River Street) to fill out an adoption application.
 If the animal you are interested in adopting is on-site, you can also visit them in-person.

-Adoptions submissions operate in-person (unless you require accommodation, please call or email us), and on a first-come-first-serve basis.
-Please ensure you are readily available complete the interview portion of the adoption process when you arrive at the facility.
+Adoption submissions operate in-person (unless you require accommodation, please call or email us), and on a first-come-first-serve basis.
+Please ensure you are readily available complete the conversation portion of the adoption process when you arrive at the facility.

 If the animal you’ve matched with is located at Toronto Humane Society’s facility, we will conduct an in-person meet and greet in person, immediately following your adoption conversation.